klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 Our experience within Belgium is that projects tend to heavily under-request storage billing units.
 It is important that you clean up after a run as LUMI is not meant for long-term data archiving.
-But at the same time it is completely normal that you cannot do so right after a run, so data from a run has to stay on the system for a few days or weeks, and you need to budget for that in your project request.
+But at the same time it is completely normal that you cannot do so right after a run, or as a job may not launch immediately, that you need to put input data on the system long before a run starts.
+So data needed for or resulting from a run has to stay on the system for a few days or weeks, and you need to budget for that in your project request.

 Web links: